Lavos/asdr/README.md

 ## It's like Require.js / AMD because...

 ... your _work objects_ specify which modules you want to use.
-The script for these modules are pre-bundled into the main library, but are unexecuted until a _work object_ requires a given module.
+The script for these modules are pre-bundled into the main library, but are unexecuted until another module or _work object_ requires a given module.

 ## It's great because...